-The enchanting backwater destination of Kumarakom is a small village that is a cluster of little islands on the Vembanad Lake in Kerala.
+An enchanting destination, Kumarakom backwaters is a small village that is a cluster of little islands on the Vembanad Lake in Kerala.
 Kumarakom strengthens Kerala's reputation for being God's own country with its unbelievably beautiful mangrove forests, coconut groves and emerald green paddy fields interspersed with enchanting waterways and canals adorned with while lillies.
 It is part of the Kuttanad region, and the bird sanctuary here spread across 14 acres of any ornithologist's paradise.

 This enchanting backwater destination offers visitors many leisure options.
 From wandering into the depths of its wildlife sanctuary to cruising down the back waters and fishing, Kumarakom is perfect for a lazy and laid back holiday.
-The best way to watch the birds of the Kumarakom sanctuary is a boat trip round the islands, as hundreds of swaying verdant coconut palms lining the rivers lean to brush the tops of your heads.
-Kumarakom is an example of nature at her bountiful best in the fragrant flowers, the riot of multi coloured birds, the surrounding greenry and the clear waters.
+The best way to watch the birds of the Kumarakom Bird Sanctuary is with a boat trip round the islands.
+Pass through hundreds of swaying verdant coconut palms lining the rivers as they lean to brush the tops of your heads.
+Kumarakom is an example of nature at her bountiful best in the fragrant flowers, the riot of multi-coloured birds, the surrounding greenery and the clear waters.

 Tourist Destinations in Kumarakom

 The Vembanad Lake is one of the largest fresh water lakes in Asia.
 It flows through the verdant lands of Kerala and offers one of the best backwater cruises.
 Most of the flora and fauna in this region flourishes around this supply of fresh water.
 The lake also acts as a balancing tank against floods, and its wooded banks, temptingly invite a visitor to explore more.
 The boats that ply on the lake vary from the large stitched-hull, cargo carriers with domed mat-roofs to houseboats.